-- Enter the cafeteria at a voice Level 0 and sit at the assigned table. - Students and teachers will pray together in the cafeteria prior to eating lunch.
-They will wait to be called up for purchase of lunch/snacks by cafeteria monitors. - Students are encouraged to use good table manners and speak at Level 2 (indoor) Voice Levels. - Be respectful and always follow directions of the cafeteria monitors. - Ask permission of monitors when the need to leave seats arises.
-Follow directions for disposing of trash/recycling. - Take responsibility for their behavior. - Give immediate attention to monitors when the lights go off. - Bathrooms will not be used during lunch unless there is an emergency need.
+- Enter the cafeteria at a voice Level 0 and sit at the assigned table. - Students will wait to be called up for purchase of lunch/snacks by cafeteria monitors.

+- Students are encouraged to use good table manners and speak at Level 2 (indoor) Voice Levels. - Be respectful and always follow directions of the cafeteria monitors. - Ask permission of monitors when the need to leave seats arises.
+Follow directions for disposing of trash/recycling. - Take responsibility for their behavior. - Give immediate attention to monitors when the lights go off.